Ruppsn/archxfce/README.md

 TO-DO:

--Update Software list to august2019
+[] Update Software list to august2019

--Update/Make a Theming script
+[] Update/Make a Theming script

 ## Vision of ArcoLinuxD